 With all the extra costs involved with owning a home, such as mortgage repayments, try not to blow your budget in the bedroom.
 It can be tempting to make your mark on a property straight away, but this may cause you to run into financial problems further down the line.

 One tip: furnish your bedroom slowly – rather than all at once.
-You may need:
+In any bedroom is a bed but here are a few more essentials you may need straight away:

 Clever storage solutions can help you save on buying multiple shelving units.